^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Which influenza viruses cause pneumonia?
+Which flu viruses cause pneumonia?

 Causes of influenza pneumonia

-High-risk groups of influenza pneumonia
+High-risk groups for influenza pneumonia

-2. The second place in the risk group is occupied by children of younger preschool and school age, whose immune system is not yet fully formed.
+2. The second place in the risk group is occupied by children of preschool and school age, whose immune system is not yet fully formed.

 Symptoms of viral pneumonia